strukturart/o.map/README.md

 ### Good to know

-Some layers cannot be loaded because KaiOs has not equipped the devices with a valid Let's Encrypt certificate.
+Some layers cannot be loaded because KaiOs has not equipped all devices with a valid Let's Encrypt certificate.
 If your device is rooted you can do it yourself: https://github.com/openGiraffes/b2g-certificates

 ## Desktop Version